 Litorale Vermentino – Val Delle Rose, Famiglia Cecchi

 Tuscany embodies the recent commercial success of Vermentino.
 Maybe that’s in part because Tuscany is famous for red wines and without an equivalent white of the same stature.
-Partly too because the vineyard lands of the Tuscan coast are relatively new territory for winegrowing, without long-held traditions and so with looser rules.
+Partly too because the Tuscan coast’s vineyard lands are relatively new territory for winegrowing, without long-held traditions and so with looser rules.
 Hence, in the vineyards that stretch right along the Tuscan coast, Vermentino has proven to be particularly suitable and successful.

 Litorale is an apt name.
 Littoral is a geographical description of the tidal coastal zone that extends from the beach down to the nearshore.
 Indeed, in Latin, the word litus means shore.
-The wine label, with its three deckchairs, sums up exactly what this wine is all about; stylish carefree relaxation.
+With its three deckchairs, the wine label sums up exactly what this wine is all about; stylish carefree relaxation.

 Litorale Vermentino, DOC Maremma, 2019.
 13%